Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Georgia Stats and Trends

-- So far this season, the Bulldogs have been installed as favorites by a 7.5-point margin or more 11 times and are 7-4 ATS in those matchups.
+- So far this season, the Bulldogs have been installed as favorites by a 7.5-point margin or more 11 times and are 7-4 ATS in those contests.

-- Georgia's games this year have hit the over six times in 13 opportunities (46.2%).
+- Georgia's games this year have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).

 - This year, the Bulldogs have turned the ball over 16 times, while the Wolverines have forced 16.